Zora Neale Hurston

 As a scientist, I am broadly interested in animal behavior - more specifically, how and why animals behave the way they do, including evolution, ecology, and other mechanisms.
 I'm interested in combining proximate and ultimate questions to investigate the individual variation that produces variation in fitness, and thus determines the direction and strength of evolutionary trajectories.
 I am particularly enthused by integrative approaches and collaborations that combine many different techniques and perspectives to answer questions in a way that is ecologically relevant to the organism.
 I have previously worked at Colorado State University in Dr. Kim Hoke's neuro-inspired evolution lab, Dr. Lisa Angeloni's behavior lab, and Dr. Cameron Ghalambor's evolutionary ecology lab - all working with Trinidadian guppies.
 In 2015, I joined Dr. Ben Dantzer's lab at University of Michigan to pursue my PhD - working with North American red squirrels.

 As an educator, I am excited to share my love of science with many different age groups.
 I strongly believe in the value of a primary education that expands children's minds and exposes them to many different facets of the world - including science!
-Collaborating with local schools is a fantastic way for researchers to spread knowledge and hopefully inspire the next generation of brilliant scientists.
+Collaborating with local schools is a fantastic way for researchers to spread knowledge and hopefully inspire the next generation of brilliant thinkers.
 I also enjoy assistant teaching at the university level.
-My undergraduate courses are where I became passionate about science and I hope to share that passion with other students.
+My undergraduate courses are where I became passionate about science and I hope to share that passion with my students.

 As an individual, I love to explore the great outdoors, as Einstein is quoted saying, "Look deep into nature, and then you will understand everything better."
 I have hiked all over northern Colorado and will continue hiking all over Michigan.
-I also enjoy cooking, baking, spending time with family, bragging about my brother, and volunteering at my local animal shelter.
+I also enjoy cooking, knitting, baking, spending time with family, bragging about my brother, and volunteering at my local animal shelter.
 If it's snowing, you'll most likely see a huge smile on my face and snowshoes on my feet.
 Ask me for a book recommendation - my librarian mom has trained me well.
 Did I mention my brother's awesome?

 My CV is available here.